Joint upper Banach density, VC dimensions and Euclidean point configurations: Introduction

 In areas as diverse as geometric measure theory, ergodic theory and combinatorics, one often strives to capture the intuitive notion of the proportion of space occupied by a given subset.
 One of the ways to do this rigorously is by considering the so-called upper Banach density, which is defined for a measurable set $A \subseteq \mathbbm{R}^d$ as

-It is possible to show that the limit superior in the above definition can be replaced by an actual limit.
-Szek\'ely conjectured that all planar sets with strictly positive upper Banach density, necessarily realize all sufficiently large distances between pairs of their points.
+{In the appendix, we show that the limit superior in the above definition can be replaced by an actual limit.} Szek\'ely conjectured that all planar sets with positive upper Banach density necessarily realize all sufficiently large distances between pairs of their points.
 The conjecture was further popularized by Erd\H{o}s in \cite{Erd83:open}, sparking developments across a broad range of fields.
-Eventually, three distinct proofs were found: one by Furstenberg, Katznelson and Weiss \cite{FKW90:dist}; one by Falconer and Marstrand \cite{FM86:dist}; and one by Bourgain \cite{B86:roth}.
-In fact, Bourgain's proof solved a generalized version of the conjecture, which states that all measurable sets $A \subseteq \mathbbm{R}^{d+1}$ of strictly positive upper Banach density necessarily contain the vertices of all sufficiently large dilates of an isometric copy of any non-degenerate $d$-dimensional simplex.
-This result sparked a whole series of investigations, determining which finite configurations have the property that isometric copies of all their sufficiently large dilations can be found inside sets of positive upper Banach density.
-Graham in \cite{Gra94:countex} gave the currently most general negative answer known, namely that configurations which cannot be inscribed inside a unit sphere in $\mathbbm{R}^{d}$, cannot satisfy the analogue of Bourgain's simplex theorem.
-The most general positive result is due to Lyall and Magyar \cite{LM16:prod} and it concerns configurations which are Cartesian products of simplices.
-A fruitful path to further generalizations opens up if one is satisfied with dropping the condition of finding isometric copies of the studied configuration and instead considers ``flexible configurations'', namely distance graphs, which can be thought of as graphs which carry information about the lengths of their edges.
-The study of Bourgain-type results for distance graphs was pioneered by Lyall and Magyar in \cite{LM20}.
-In \cite{K20:anisotrop}, among results for rigid configurations, namely simplices and boxes, Kova\v{c} obtained results for anisotropic scaling of a special class of distance graphs, namely distance trees, while in \cite{KP2023} Kova\v{c} and the present author obtained dimensionally sharp embedding results for yet another special class of distance graphs, namely hypercube graphs.
-In this paper, we propose a new direction for generalization of these configuration results.
-Instead of having a single ambient set in which we are to look for given patterns, we study two fixed ambient sets and configurations which in some prescribed way have some of their vertices lie in one and the remaining ones in the other set.
+Eventually, three distinct proofs were found: one by Furstenberg, Katznelson and Weiss \cite{FKW90:dist}; one by Falconer and Marstrand \cite{FM86:dist}; and one by Bourgain \cite{B86:roth}. {In fact, Bourgain's proof solved a generalized version of the conjecture.
+Namely, it holds that all measurable sets $A \subseteq \mathbbm{R}^{d+1}$ of positive upper Banach density necessarily contain the vertices of all sufficiently large dilates of an isometric copy of any non-degenerate $d$-dimensional simplex.} This result sparked a whole series of investigations, determining which finite configurations have the property that isometric copies of all their sufficiently large dilations can be found inside sets of {positive upper Banach density}.
+Graham in \cite{Gra94:countex} gave the currently most general negative answer known.
+In particular, configurations which cannot be inscribed inside a unit sphere in $\mathbbm{R}^{d}$, cannot satisfy the analogue of Bourgain's simplex theorem.
+The most general positive result is due to Lyall and Magyar \cite{LM16:prod} and it concerns configurations that are Cartesian products of simplices.